 Most people travel through, rather than to Kota Bharu, (also known as KB) on their way to the Perhentian Islands.
 It’s also a popular place to organise Thai visas (more on this later).
 However, It’s also a destination in its own right and the state capital of Kelantan.

-It’s a small walkable city with lots of museums, an iconic central market and a food culture which takes influence from both Thai and Malay styles.
+It’s a small walkable city with lots of museums, an iconic central market and a food culture that takes influence from both Thai and Malay styles.

 Understand: As a Muslim area you should be respectful in your dress and behaviour.
 Men should cover their torsos and women should be conservative.

 Places to stay in Kota Bharu

 There is an unnaturally large number of hostels and guesthouses for a town this size so you’re never likely to struggle to find somewhere to stay and competition keeps prices low.

 My Place Guesthouse on Jalan Kebun Sultan (near Cosmopoint College) is a great budget option, run by a welcoming local guy with good local knowledge on things to see, places to eat and can arrange reduced rate transport to The Perhentian islands.
 Private rooms at $10 USD.

 What to do in Kota Bharu